 Popspoken: How does a normal day look like?

 There are no normal days.
 Each day is different and brings a new surprise as I am surrounded by people, work predominantly in the education and the arts.
-I live with seven fur babies (Scout, Hoku, Tara, Nyinje, Phoenix, Maui Pearl and Trinity Spring) and am married to a K-Pop star lookalike husband (laughter).
+I live with eight fur babies (Athena Mae, Scout, Hoku, Tara, Nyingje, Phoenix, Maui Pearl and Trinity Spring) and am married to a K-Pop star lookalike husband (laughter).

 That said, I do have a 2-hour morning routine which is wholly me-time where I have my coffee, stretch, meditate and read inspiring, motivational, philosophical books.
 My work day typically begins with a long drive to the West Coast and listening to my podcasts.